Empowering Every Girl – India

 The evening study centres provide education through structured classes facilitated by a qualified tutor.
 Classes follow the government syllabus strengthening children’s skills in maths, Tamil and English.

-“I enjoy studying at the Evening Study Centre, the teachers… they give me respect.
-I also like the ‘Play way’ teaching at the centre” – Nanthini, Year 8 Student in the project.
+“I enjoy studying at the Evening Study Centre, the teachers … they give me respect.
+I also like the ‘Play way’ teaching at the centre” – Year 8 student in the project.

 Children’s clubs meet fortnightly to improve leadership skills through sporting activities, competitions and cultural programs.
 The clubs support children to learn about child rights, gender, health, life skills, career guidance, environmental education, saving money, and public speaking.